-Do you have questions?
+Do you have any questions?
 Feel free to get in touch with them through the iiOffice Cebu Website for the recent rates and updates!

-Overall, we found all co-working spaces very comfortable and affordable.
+Overall, we found all the co-working spaces very comfortable and affordable.
 Personally, I am looking forward to discovering more co-working spaces in Cebu in the next few months!

 Like This Post?
 Pin It!